SAP-archive/BUILD/Contribution.md

 **3.**   Implement your new feature or bug fix on your branch, taking the following into consideration:

 <ul>
-<li>Base all your work off of the devel branch.
+<li>Base all your work off of the <b>dev<b/> branch.
 The devel branch is where active development happens.
-We do not merge patches directly into master.</li>
+We do not merge patches directly into <b>master</b>.</li>
-<li>Name your branch to match the new feature of bug fix that you are submitting.</li>
+<li>Please name your branch to match the new feature of bug fix that you are submitting.</li>
-<li>Limit yourself to one feature or bug fix per pull request.</li>
+<li>Please do not submit more than one feature or bug fix per pull request.</li>
-<li>Include tests that prove your code works.</li>
 <li>For consistency, and to enhance the chances that your contribution will be passed for review without corrections required, please read the <a href="https://github.wdf.sap.corp/Norman/Norman/blob/master/Project%20Norman%20Style%20Guide.md">Project Norman Style Guide</a> to ensure that your code conforms to our current approach.</li>
-<li>Be sure your author field in git is properly filled out with your full name and email address so we can credit you.</li>
+<li>Be sure your author field in Git is filled out correctly, including full name and email address.
+This enables us to credit you for your contribution.</li>
 </ul>

-**4.**   Perform the requisite pre-pull request testing procedures (link to description of these in the wiki - overlap with guidelines)
+**4.**   Perform the requisite pre-pull request testing procedures.
+Please include tests to prove your code works.

 **Before you submit your completed code, do the following**: